galina-p-tuwien/digital_guidelines/README.md

 *Fig.1.
 Typical wall footprints: (a) massive timber with an insulation layer, (b) acoustically decoupled wall with armed concrete inner shell, timber outer shell, and mineral wool as thermal insulation and acoustic dampener.*

+Fig.1 demonstrates the difference between the entire construction, e.g., wall, and a representative, or typical, part.
+For example, Fig.1(a) shows a 0.40m section of the wall that contains both a timber column and the insulation between two columns.
+This section represents the inhomogeneous layer with the correct ratio of materials, which is enough for the application of the guideline.
+Fig.1(b) shows a more complex construction with three inhomogeneous layers.
+The representative section here is larger, 1.00m long, since it requires all combinations of inhomogeneities to be accounted for.

 ![Wall decomposition](/UC0_wall_decomposition_.png)

 *Fig.2.
 Wall decomposition: (b) in geometric profiles, (c) in cells according to ISO 6946:2017, Section 6.7.2.*

+The next question is one of modelling.
+Fig.2 shows the different ways the wall from Fig.1(b) can be decomposed into model elements.
+The model in Fig.2(b) groups adjacent elements of the same material, while the model in Fig.2(c) decomposes the typical section in layers and section in accordance with ISO 6946:2017, Section 6.7.2.2, Figure 1.
+Consequently, the two approaches produce models of vastly different sizes.

+However, a model resulting from Fig.2(b) can be adapted to fulfil the requirements of the model resulting from Fig.2(c).
+We will demonstrate this on the following use cases.

 ### Use Case 1: ISO 6946:2017, Section 6.7.2 applied to a Generic Data Model